README.1ST

 This book describes and explains the functionality of the Panl server, how to configure the server, and how this impacts the generated URL paths.

-To start with, this book will take you through setting up and running a new Solr instance in cloud mode, creating a new collection, indexing the included sample data, and seeing the results and facets through the in-built Panl Results Viewer web application.
+To start with, this book will take you through setting up and running a new Solr instance in cloud mode, creating a new collection, and indexing the included sample data.
+Then the Panl server will be started with the sample configuration and the functionality of the results and facets can be seen with the in-built Panl Results Viewer web application.

-The book then continues to explain the configuration and integration of the Panl server, with the assumption that there is already a running Solr instance behind it.
+The book then continues to explain the details of configuring the Panl server, with the assumption that there is already a running Solr instance behind it.
+This will take you through all the various configuration options so that you can implement your faceted search pages and associated URLs, that are tailored to your specific requirements.

-This book is not designed to be an introduction into Solr configuration, administration, or schema design best-practices, however there are some hints and tips throughout the book.
+This book is not designed to be an introduction into Solr configuration, administration, or schema design best-practices, however there are hints and tips throughout the book which may be of interest.
 These hints and tips relate to items that will affect the results that you retrieve from the Panl server, Solr configuration, and the integration and implementation.

 Nomenclature Used Throughout This Book